 Although all insurers differ, in many cases, if an applicant’s cholesterol is over 400 mg / DL, or their cholesterol exceeds 10.0, there is a high chance that the individual will be declined for life insurance coverage.

 If, however, an individual’s cholesterol is between 350 and 400 mg / DL, or their cholesterol is between 9.0 and 10.0, their application for coverage may be approved for coverage.
-However, it is likely that the premium that is charged will be at least 50% higher than the Standard – or average – amount of premium for a comparable policy on a healthy insured.
+However, it is likely that the premium charged will be at least 50% higher than the Standard – or average – amount of premium for a comparable policy on a healthy insured.

 Typically, applicants who have total cholesterol levels in the range of 300 to 350 mg / dL or less, with a cholesterol / HDL ratio of 8.0 and below will usually be able to obtain a policy with Standard premium rates.